-National Land Realty has for many years collaborated with other local organizations that excel at their work in a host of areas that are complementary to the services that National Land Realty provides to its clients.
+National Land Realty has for many years collaborated with other local organizations that excel at their work in a host of areas that are complementary to the services that National Land Realty provides to its clients, including land conservation.

 Western North Carolina is fortunate to have millions of acres of forest lands.
 But 70 percent of those forests are privately owned and less than 25 percent have management plans.
 This means that landowners are mostly unaware of the threats to forests, like invasive species and monocultures brought on by past management decisions.
 This is where EcoForesters comes in.
 The organization is committed to helping landowners and empowering them to make wise decisions that will increase the value of their land and benefit the environment all at the same time.

 Past mutual clients have worked with EcoForesters to develop new forest management plans, enroll in NC tax programs, develop and implement invasive species management plans and create long-term strategies to improve the health and production of timber stands and wildlife habitat on their property.
 The work this organization does is often integrated with conceptual and master planning design processes led by local land planning/landscape architects, used by land trusts to support conservation easement values, and helps the landowners understand and achieve their forestry goals.

 National Land also makes financial donations to EcoForesters Invasive Stewardship fund that enable the organization to – among other things – organize education and outreach programs with local land trusts and landowners to help them understand how to properly control invasive plants that threaten our native forests.
 Through this fund, National Land is able to support efforts to control these non-native invasive species on publicly owned, land trust managed, and other properties where these plants are taking over and can spread to other properties.

 Concrete examples of recent work together include: